2.30 Ithaca College Purchasing Card Policy

 If the card is lost or stolen the cardholder shall immediately notify JPMorgan, who is available 24 hours a day, 7 days a week, at 1-800-316-6056.
 The Program Administrator and Department Coordinator are also to be notified immediately.
 A new card will be promptly issued to the cardholder after the reported loss or theft.
 A card that is subsequently found by the cardholder after being reported lost must be destroyed.

-Prior to separation from the College, the cardholder shall surrender his/her Purchasing Card and all outstanding receipts or supporting documentation to their Department Coordinator.
-The Department Coordinator will forward the card to the Program Administrator for cancellation with the bank.
+Prior to separation from the College, the cardholder shall submit all expenses on an Expense Report and then surrender their Purchasing Card and all outstanding receipts or supporting documentation to their Supervisor.
+The Supervisor will notify the Program Administrator for cancellation with the bank and destroy the card.

 Approval: Every credit card transaction must be reviewed and approved by an identified individual other than the cardholder and the departmental coordinator.